Child Care, Dependent Care Tax Credit

 The Child and Dependent Care Credit in 2021

 As part of the American Rescue Plan Act passed in 2021, this tax credit was greatly enhanced for Tax Year 2021 only.
 If you paid for childcare during 2021, you can claim this as one credit on your 2021 Tax Return, which is fully refundable.
-Keep a detailed record of your dependent care expenses, as they will be needed when you file your 2021 Tax Return.
 Use the current tax year CAREucator tool if you paid for childcare expenses this year.

 The plan gave a maximum, fully refundable tax credit in the amount of up to $8,000 towards paying for childcare.
 As a refundable tax credit, this means you can receive the amount even if you do not owe taxes.
 In short, the IRS is paying half of these expenses up to a maximum of $8,000 per child, where the taxpayer pays $8,000 during the year and receives half of it back as a tax refund.
 The credit also covers up to $16,000 for two or more children; the taxpayer pays up to $16,000 in qualifying childcare expenses and receives half of it back as a refund.